MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/webservices/dynamics-error-codes.md

 ## Debugging code called from a web service endpoint

-This topic is covered in the general troubleshooting guide for web services.
+This article is covered in the general troubleshooting guide for web services.
 For more information, see [Debugging code called from a web service endpoint](web-service-troubleshooting.md#debugging-code-called-from-a-web-service-endpoint).

 ## Which IP addresses or ranges does my environment use?

-This topic is covered in the general troubleshooting guide for web services.
+This article is covered in the general troubleshooting guide for web services.
 For more information, see [Which IP addresses or ranges does my environment use?](web-service-troubleshooting.md#which-ip-addresses-or-ranges-does-my-environment-use).

 ## It works in my sandbox but not in production

-This topic is covered in the general troubleshooting guide for web services.
+This article is covered in the general troubleshooting guide for web services.
 For more information, see [It works in my sandbox but not in production](web-service-troubleshooting.md#it-works-in-my-sandbox-but-not-in-production).

 ## See also